 Hiroshi Sato Bio

 Hiroshi Sato was born September 1987 in Japan, he spent his childhood in Tanzania.
 His childhood exposure to alternate cultures, class, and language has served as a backdrop to his interest in human perception.
-Hiroshi Sato is focused on contemporary realist oil painting.
+Hiroshi Sato paintings are focused on contemporary realist fine art painting.
 He is best known for paintings of figures in an interior environment.

 Hiroshi Sato is influenced by…

 “My defining influences in painting have been Chuck Close, Euan Uglow, Vermeer, Edward Hopper and Andrew Wyeth.
 Chuck Close was the artist who showed me how I want the eye to see illusionism.
 Euan Uglow defined how I would technically want to paint.
 Vermeer showed me how to place information.
 Edward Hopper showed me how to leave out information.
 Andrew Wyeth showed me that it’s possible to convey the nonverbal to an audience”

 Hiroshi Sato paintings shows his interest in geometric design principles of the old masters and is currently exploring the simultaneous illusion of form and flatness in space.
 His goal is to portray and better understand our various states of consciousness within ourselves through the visual medium.